Programmers Guide

 Information about the ESP32 SPI leader mode interface can be found in the IDF SDK SPI Documentation.

 The AtomVM SPI implementation uses the AtomVM Port mechanism and must be initialized using the spi:open/1 function.
-The single parameter to this function is a properties list containing two elements:
+The single parameter to this function is a properties list containing:

 • bus_config – a properties list containing entries for the SPI bus

-• device_config – a properties list containing entries for each device attached to the SPI Bus
+• device_config – an optional properties list containing entries for each device attached to the SPI Bus

 The bus_config properties list contains the following entries: